Manage Copy Through Project Workflows

 Upon approval:

-• The final artwork files are published to the Asset Library.
+• The final artwork files are published to the Asset Library based on the publish configuration.

 • The associated copy data is stored along with the artwork.

-• Since the user only needs to view the copy content and not modify it, this task should also be configured using the Only View copy task type.
+• Since the user only needs to view the copy content and not modify it, this task is configured using the Only View copy task type.

 Access the Published Copy Sheet